Optimization of Integer-Forcing Precoding for Multi-User MIMO Downlink: Proposed Method

 \subsection{Structure of $\bfA$}

 Consider the objective function in \eqref{eq:optimization-problem} and note that

-where $\bfa_i$ is the $i$-th row of $\bfA$, $d_i$ is the $i$-th element in the main diagonal of $\bfD$ and $M_{ij}$ is the element of row $i$ and column $j$ of $\bfM$.
+where $\bfa_i$ is the $i$th row of $\bfA$, $d_i$ is the $i$-th element in the main diagonal of $\bfD$ and $M_{ij}$ is the element of row $i$ and column $j$ of $\bfM$.

-The first summation in \eqref{eq:objective-function-expanded} contains only nonnegative values, while the second summation can have positive or negative values.
-In the best scenario, where all those values are negative, we want to choose $\bfA$ such that the Euclidean norms of each row ($\|\ba_i\|$) are minimized and the absolute values of the inner product between rows ($|\ba_i \ba_j^\herm|$) are maximized.

-If we focus exclusively on minimizing $\norm{\bfa_i}$, $i=1,\dotsc,K$, then it is easy to see that the optimal choice is $\bfA = \bfI$.
-However, we wish some degree of freedom to be able to maximize the absolute values of the inner products.
-To satisfy these conflicting requirements, we propose that $\bfA$ be \textit{upper unitriangular}, i.e. up to permutation of rows.
+The first summation in \eqref{eq:objective-function-expanded} contains only nonnegative values.
+If we focus exclusively on minimizing $\norm{\ba_i}$, $i=1,\dotsc,K$, then it is easy to see that the optimal choice is $\bA = \bI$.
+However, since the second summation can have positive or negative values, we wish some degree of freedom to be able to minimize or maximize the absolute values of the inner products ($\abs{\ba_i\ba_j^\herm}$).
+To satisfy these conflicting requirements, we propose that $\bfA$ be \textit{upper unitriangular} (upper triangular with ones along the main diagonal) up to permutation of rows.
 An advantage of this structure is that the restriction of full rank $\bA$ is automatically satisfied.

-For $K=2$, the proposed structure is similar to the optimal one found in \cite{Silva.2017:IntegerForcingPrecodingGaussian}.
-However, for $K>2$, differently from the case $K=2$, a row permutation of $\bfA$ may change the achievable rate, thus multiple permutations must be considered.
+Note that, for $K>2$, a row permutation of $\bfA$ may change the achievable rate.

-We first consider the identity permutation on the rows of $\bA$, which gives $\bA$ exactly of the form \eqref{eq:structure-A}.
-The generalization for other permutations is discussed in~\ref{sec:Permutations-of-A}.
+We first consider $\bA$ exactly in upper unitriangular form.
+The generalization to other permutations is discussed in~\ref{sec:Permutations-of-A}.